sagemath/sage/src/doc/en/developer/workflows.rst

-Once you are happy with the changes you pushed, they must be reviewed by someone else before they can be included in the next version of Sage.
-To mark your PR as ready for review, you should set it to ``needs_review`` status.
+Once you are happy with the changes you pushed, they must be reviewed by someone else before they can be included in the next release of Sage.
+To mark your PR as ready for review, you should set it to ``needs review`` status.

 .. _section-workflows-merge: